CharaChorder/CAD/README.md

 ## 👩‍💻 Contribution Guidelines

 We welcome contributions from the community!
-If you'd like to contribute a bolt on, please follow these steps:
+If you'd like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your changes.